bongiozzo/musica_mustdie/output/band_suicidalangels.md

 # Suicidal Angels

-Дискография
+## Дискография

-"Armies Of Hell" 2006, Thrash
+### "Armies Of Hell" 2006, Thrash

+1. Crematory
+2. Slaughtering Christianity
+3. Armies Of Hell
+4. Screams Of Homicide

-"Eternal Domination" 2007, Thrash
+### "Eternal Domination" 2007, Thrash

+01. Quench Your Thirst With Christian Souls
+02. Evil Attack
+03. The Prophecy
+04. Crematory
+05. Slaughtering Christianity
+06. Sacred Prayers to Expiation
+07. Demon's Bloodwrath
+08. Armies of Hell
+09. Screams of Homicide
+10. Vomit On the Cross
+11. Eternal Darkness

-"Sanctify The Darkness" 2009, Thrash
+### "Sanctify The Darkness" 2009, Thrash

+01. Bloodthirsty
+02. The Pestilence Of Saints
+03. Inquisition
+04. Apokathilosis
+05. …Lies
+06. No More Than Illusion
+07. Atheist
+08. Beyond The Laws Of Church
+09. Mourning Of The Cursed
+10. Dark Abyss (Your Fate Is Colored Black)
+11. Child Molester
+eenchanced part: Apokathilosis (video clip) + Beyond The Laws Of Church (video clip)

-"Dead Again" 2010, Thrash
+### "Dead Again" 2010, Thrash

+01. Damnation
+02. Reborn In Violence
+03. Bleeding Holocaust
+04. The Trial
+05. Suicide Solution
+06. Beggar Of Scorn
+07. Victimized
+08. Violent Abuse
+09. The Lies Of Resurrection
+10. Search For Recreation
+11. Dead Again
+12. Final Dawn

-"Bloodbath" 2012, Thrash
+### "Bloodbath" 2012, Thrash

+01. Bloodbath
+02. Moshing Crew
+03. Chaos (The Curse Is Burning Inside)
+04. Face Of God
+05. Morbid Intention To Kill
+06. Summoning Of The Dead
+07. Legacy Of Pain
+08. Torment Payback
+09. Skinning The Undead
+10. Bleeding Cries

-"Divide And Conquer" 2014, Thrash
+### "Divide And Conquer" 2014, Thrash

+01. Marching Over Blood
+02. Seed Of Evil
+03. Divide And Conquer
+04. Control The Twisted Mind
+05. In the Grave
+06. Terror Is My Scream
+07. Pit Of Snakes
+08. Kneel To The Gun
+09. Lost Dignity
+10. White Wizard

-"Division Of Blood" 2016, Thrash
+### "Division Of Blood" 2016, Thrash

+01. Capital Of War
+02. Division Of Blood
+03. Eternally To Suffer
+04. Image Of The Serpent
+05. Set The Cities On Fire
+06. Frontgate
+07. Bullet In A Chamber
+08. Cold Blood Murder
+09. Of Thy Shall Bring The Light

 ## Отношения с другими группами